 b.
 A purchase may include multiple items, but the total cannot exceed the cardholder's single-purchase limit.
 Payment for purchases shall not be split to stay within the single purchase limit.

-4. Other Conditions a.
+4. Other Conditions

+- a.
 Sales taxes (including tourist taxes in the State of Florida) may not be charged by the vendor (with the exception of out-of-state travel).
-If requested, provide the vendor with the County's sales tax exemption certificate. b.
+If requested, provide the vendor with the County's sales tax exemption certificate. - b.
 If an item is not immediately available, no back ordering is allowed.

-5. Prohibited Uses of Purchasing Cards a.
-Vendors that will accept Purchase Orders b.
-Gasoline or oil (unless cardholder is approved for travel expenses) c.
-Vehicle repairs or similar services d.
-Travel expenses, unless cardholder is approved by the Purchasing Card Administrator for travel expenses. e.
-Training expenditures requiring a travel authorization form, unless cardholder is approved by the Purchasing Card Administrator for travel expenses. f.
-Cash advances g.
-Inventory stock items h.
-Food/Restaurants, unless the cardholder is specifically approved for this use by the Purchasing Card Administrator i.
-Capital Items (\$1,000 or more) j.
-When department annual needs for like items/services or purchases from the same vendor exceed \$1,500.00 annually. k.
-Any additional goods/services specifically restricted by the Purchasing Division or the department.
-I. Telephone calls m.
-Personal items n.
-Invoices for previously purchased/ordered/received goods and/or services o.
-Any services requiring licensure with the State/Building Division and/or liability insurance as required by the Administrative Policy. p.
+5. Prohibited Uses of Purchasing Cards

+- a.
+Vendors that will accept Purchase Orders - b.
+Gasoline or oil (unless cardholder is approved for travel expenses) - c.
+Vehicle repairs or similar services - d.
+Travel expenses, unless cardholder is approved by the Purchasing Card Administrator for travel expenses. - e.
+Training expenditures requiring a travel authorization form, unless cardholder is approved by the Purchasing Card Administrator for travel expenses. - f.
+Cash advances - g.
+Inventory stock items - h.
+Food/Restaurants, unless the cardholder is specifically approved for this use by the Purchasing Card Administrator - i.
+Capital Items (\$1,000 or more) - j.
+When department annual needs for like items/services or purchases from the same vendor exceed \$1,500.00 annually. - k.
+Any additional goods/services specifically restricted by the Purchasing Division or the department. - I. Telephone calls - m.
+Personal items - n.
+Invoices for previously purchased/ordered/received goods and/or services - o.
+Any services requiring licensure with the State/Building Division and/or liability insurance as required by the Administrative Policy. - p.
 Registration for courses, including online courses, unless a travel voucher is submitted with receipt through Budget.

-6. Travel Expenses a.
-Some cardholders may receive approval from the Purchasing Card Administrato r to charge travel related expense to their purchasing cards. b.
-Expenses for registration, hotel rooms (lodging) and related parking and resort fee es, car rentals and airfare are allowed for such cardholders.
-C. All travel related expenses must be for official County business and must be mad e in accordance with Section 112.061, Florida Statutes. d.
-All cardholders must follow County policies on travel expense in addition to t ne Purchasing Card Policy. (e.g., completing Travel Approval Prior to ore making any charges on the Purchasing Card).
-0 Only travel expenses for the cardholder are authorized.
-Charges e. shall not be n Only travel expenses for the cardholder are authorized.
-Charges nade for any other employees or travelers other than the cardholder.
-Procedures to or Making and Paying for Purchases 1.
-Online e and Telephone Orders 21 0111111 s and receptions of decay a.
-The cardholder shall ensure a copy of the receipt is obtained are not sufficient documentation and will only be permitted in instances wh iere the cardholder documents unsuccessful attempts to obtain a receipt . b.
+6. Travel Expenses

+- a.
+Some cardholders may receive approval from the Purchasing Card Administrator to charge travel related expense to their purchasing cards. - b.
+Expenses for registration, hotel rooms (lodging) and related parking and resort fees, car rentals and airfare are allowed for such cardholders. - c.
+All travel related expenses must be for official County business and must be made in accordance with Section 112.061, Florida Statutes. - d.
+All cardholders must follow County policies on travel expense in addition to the Purchasing Card Policy. (e.g., completing Travel Approval Prior to Trip Form before making any charges on the Purchasing Card). - e.
+Only travel expenses for the cardholder are authorized.
+Charges shall not be made for any other employees or travelers other than the cardholder.

+C. Procedures for Making and Paying for Purchases

+1. Online and Telephone Orders

+- a.
+The cardholder shall ensure a copy of the receipt is obtained.
+Packing slips are not sufficient documentation. - b.
 Receipts should identify the merchandise purchased.
-If the merchandise is not sufficiently identified on the order confirmation or receipt the merchant, the cardholder should describe the merchandise nough for the Department Director to determine that the purchase was for Coun 6 The receipt will be forwarded to Finance with the proper signatures on a daily basis, and no later than five business days after the purchase the purchase - 2.
-Missir ng Documentation VA/In a company of the orting documentation is missing, the cardholder must contact the request a duplicate receipt.
-If the cardholder is unable to obtain on, a description of the purchase must be attached.
-Continued morning At employee's purchasing card and/or disciplinary action.
+If the merchandise is not sufficiently identified on the order confirmation or receipt provided by the merchant, the cardholder should describe the merchandise sufficiently enough for the Department Director to determine that the purchase was for County purposes. - c.
+The receipt will be forwarded to Finance with the proper authorization signatures on a daily basis, and no later than five business days after the purchase.

+2. Missing Documentation

+Where supporting documentation is missing, the cardholder must contact the vendor and request a duplicate receipt.
+If the cardholder is unable to obtain documentation, a description of the purchase must be attached.
+Continued incidents of missing documentation may result in the cancellation of the employee's purchasing card and/or disciplinary action.